Graduation Enrollment Requirements

-In addition to satisfying all degree requirements, a candidate for a degree must file an Application for Graduation at the beginning of the semester in which the degree is expected to be conferred.
-The deadline for the filing of the application is the second Friday after classes begin.
-A graduate student shall be enroll for a course approved by the graduate advisor during the term in which the degree is awarded unless all requirements have been completed by the last day to register for the term.
+In addition to satisfying all degree requirements, a candidate for a degree must submit an Application for Graduation (online form) at the beginning of the semester in which the degree is expected to be conferred.
+The deadline for submitting the application is the second Friday after classes begin.
+A graduate student shall be enrolled for a course approved by the graduate advisor during the term in which the degree is awarded unless all requirements have been completed by the last day to register for the term.

 If a student applies for graduation but fails to satisfy graduation requirements, the student must reapply; this must be done by the date appearing in the online calendar.
 The candidate is expected to be present at the Commencement Exercise for the conferral of the degree unless written authorization to graduate in absentia is granted.